Thanksgiving Already?

 A lot of our friends have let us know that they buy the inexpensive chicken and duck hearts as a treat for their dog.
 But they’re not just for Fido!
 They are packed with protein, Omega 6 fatty acids, Vitamin A, Vitamin B-12, Iron, Zinc, and have a low Glycemic load.

-The heavy iron flavor is often times what people are the most deterred by, but a recipe like the following one is an easy way to incorporate the flavor and enhance the other flavors so the taste is homogeneous and delicious.
+The heavy iron flavor is often times what people are the most deterred by, but a recipe like the following one is an easy way to incorporate it into the dish and enhance the other flavors, so it blends the iron into it and comes out delicious.

 Duck Heart Lettuce Wraps